 A truly great resume should highlight your achievements and immediately answer the hiring manager's top-of-mind question: "Can this person solve my problem?"
 Not only should the education section of your resume be concise, but it should also relate to the job you are seeking.

 Before you start emailing your resume to potential employers, let's look at some things you should and shouldn't do within the education section of your resume.
-By the time you finish reading, you should know what you need to do to impress!
+By the time you finish reading this article, you should know what you need to do to impress!

 The Dos for Your Education Section